-The idea of actionable insights is something that has gone mainstream across different departments in any and every business due to the onset of digital transformation initiatives at large.
-Today, actionable insights are at the heart of many successful business decisions, and are used to help your company grow further than ever before.
-Actionable insights are key to any data analytics initiatives including decision-centric data analytics which are at the heart of digital transformation.
-Analytics centered around actionable insights is also termed actionable analytics.
+The idea of actionable insights is something that has gone mainstream across different departments in any and every business due to the onset of decision-centric analytics and digital transformation initiatives at large.
+Today, actionable insights are at the heart of many successful business decisions, and are used to help companies grow further than ever before.
+Actionable insights are key to any data analytics initiatives including decision-centric analytics which are at the heart of digital transformation.
+Analytics centered around actionable insights can also be termed as actionable analytics.
 In this blog post, we will understand the concepts of actionable insights with the help of examples along with few actionable analytics tools which are used when dealing with actionable insights.

 What are actionable insights?

 Actionable insights are defined as insights which can help in making decisions and taking action to achieve desirable outcomes.
 The insights which can trigger action can be called as actionable insights.
 For example, identify customers who are at the risk of defaulting on the loan.
 In addition, the actionable insights are also the one which helps monitor the action taken to achieve desired outcome and realign the decisions to perform different set of actions as appropriate.
 These insights can be used to take informed decisions and help companies grow.
 Actionable insights can be derived from all form of analytics including descriptive, predictive and prescriptive analytics.
 Dashboards play a key role in bringing actionable insights to the stakeholders and decision makers as they provide a consolidated view of the data and insights.
-With actionable analytics, companies can drive better decision making and gain competitive advantage by doing so.
+The following is how a dashboard having actionable insights might look like:

-There are different kinds of decisions including programmed and unprogrammed decisions and actionable insights are used in both the scenarios.
+There are different kinds of decisions including programmed and unprogrammed decisions and actionable insights can be used to drive both kinds of decisions.
 You may want to check my related post – Decision science vs Data Science to understand about different types of decisions, in detail.

 Lets take a look at a very short video to understand the concepts of actionable insights with the help of a very simple example.